sho-bar/sho-menu/readme.txt

 = 0.14 =
 * Added ability to choose designations for the dishes for admin.
 It will show up in the dish card in the menu
+* Added horizontal scroll for dish categories in the menu.
+It improves mobile experience

 = 0.13 =
 * Added printing all the categories even if there are no dishes in them